 Making Your Demand Our Business.

-The MSMC and MSA work to develop and grow opportunities for Missouri’s soybean farmers and Missouri-grown soybeans, as well as our allied industry partners.
+The MSMC and MSA work to develop and grow opportunities for Missouri’s soybean farmers and Missouri-grown soybean, as well as our allied industry partners.
 Ongoing projects range from facilitating networking opportunities across industry to investing in leading breeding programs and industrial uses of soybean oil and meal.
 The Missouri Soybeans team has a strong track record of success and stands ready to assist.
 Contact any member of the Missouri Soybean Association and Missouri Soybean Merchandising Council staff for more information.

 Missouri Success Stories